MetPX/sarracenia/docs/source/Reference/sr3.1.rst

 COMPONENTS
 ==========

-Components are a set of defaults that describe common settings for the common use cases:
+`The Flow Algorithm <../Explanation/Concepts.html#the-flow-algorithm>`_ is what is run by all sr3 processes.
+The flow algorithm's behaviour is customized by options, some of which control optional modules (flowcallbacks) Each component has a different set of default option settings to cover a common use case.

 * `cpump <../Explanation/CommandLineGuide.html#cpump>`_ - copy messages from one pump another second one (a C implementation of shovel.)
 * `poll <../Explanation/CommandLineGuide.html#poll>`_ - poll a non-sarracenia web or file server to create messages for processing.